SuperrrrAlexx/XoticEngine-discontinued-/README.md

 ```

 ###Particle System
-The SE has a built-in particle system.
+The engine has a built-in particle system.
 This consists of a ParticleEmitter, Particles and ParticleModifiers.
 However, you only need to use the ParticleEmitter and ParticleModifiers because the Particles are created by the emitter.
 The ParticleEmitter is also a GameObject, which means you can add it to the GameState and don't have to worry about updating or drawing it.
 ```
 //Create a list of modifiers
 List<ParticleModifier> modifiers = new List<ParticleModifier>